90% of Mobile Banking Apps are Vulnerable

-Consider this scenario: Saturday morning, beginning of your weekend, you are lazing and enjoying your hot cup of tea…and there comes your better half, with a list of bills to pay and grocery and clothes shopping for you to finish!
+Consider this scenario: Saturday morning, the beginning of your weekend, you are lazing and enjoying your hot cup of tea…and there comes your better half, with a list of bills to pay and grocery and clothes shopping for you to finish!
 Is your weekend ruined?
-Not really- because your handy smartphone with multiple useful applications, allows you to finish all these tasks online within minutes…but were your transactions secure?
+Not really- because your handy smartphone with multiple useful applications allows you to finish all these tasks online within minutes…but were your transactions secure?
 90% of the top mobile banking applications have been found to have serious security flaws.
 As per the Consumers and Mobile Financial Services 2014, mobile usage saw a huge increase in 2013, with 87% of the US population registering as mobile users, out of which 61% used smartphones.
-But only 45% of these were comfortable in using their phones for financial transactions due to the fear of phone hacking or their apps being infected by malware/viruses.
-Securing your mobile applications is not an option anymore, but a necessity.
+But only 45% of these were comfortable using their phones for financial transactions due to the fear of phone hacking or their apps being infected by malware/viruses.
+Securing your mobile applications is not an option anymore but a necessity.

 Recent threats to mobile applications